-- 1. Cumulative Exams: shown to improve learning more than virtually every other technique.
+- Cumulative Exams: shown to improve learning more than virtually every other technique.
 As noted above, exams are a part of the learning process, not just a part of assessment we will go over every exam (except, unfortunately, the final) in class.
 It is important to review and relearn the material as we build upon that information.
 This increases long-term learning!
 There will be three exams and a cumulative final.
-All exams are cumulative, and the material does build on itself, so it is important to understand all of the concepts as we go. - 2.
+Not all exams are cumulative, but the material does build on itself, so it is important to understand all of the concepts as we go. - 2.
 Group assignments will account for part of your grade (see below). - 3.
 In-class Problems can add to your group-assignments grade.
-These will play a minor role given COVID logistics.